Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 In each of their price segments, these watches represent excellent options in my opinion.

-Christophe appreciates the selection as a whole and admits to a leaning towards the Mido Ocean Star Tribute: he particularly appreciates the sobriety of the watch as well as its characteristics, all for a reasonable price.
+Christophe appreciates the selection as a whole and he admits a leaning towards the Mido Ocean Star Tribute: he particularly appreciates the sobriety of the watch as well as its characteristics, all for a reasonable price.

 And for my part, I wish you all a great sunny summer and lots of diving.
 With a watch.